orestesleal/base64/README.md

-# Base64, base32, base16 encoders/decoders based on rfc4648
+# Base64 - base32 and base16 encoders/decoders implementation based on https://tools.ietf.org/html/rfc4648

-Base64.c is the main file with the C implementation, everything else is headers or useful utilities built to encode to the different encodings but that use the main implementation code.
+Base64.c is the library file with the C implementation, everything else is headers and useful utilities built to encode to the different encodings but that use the main library code.

-Testing encoding/decoding
+# Testing encoding/decoding

 Base64: